1985 Vuelta a España: Race overview

-Millar however was unaware that Delgado, in the mountains around his Segovia hometown that he knew like the back of his hand, had launched an attack.
-None of the riders in Millar's group made him aware of the attack by Delgado – an elite specialist climber like Millar and in this case with the knowledge of the roads allowing him to descend aggressively.
+Millar, however, was unaware that Delgado, in the mountains around his Segovia hometown that he knew like the back of his hand, had launched an attack.
+None of the riders in Millar's group made him aware of the attack by Delgado – an elite specialist climber like Millar, and in this case with the knowledge of the roads allowing him to descend aggressively.
 Delgado had support in his break from a second rider, José Recio.
 Delgado had started the day in sixth place and 6 minutes behind Millar.
 Working with Recio, Delgado was now nearly 7 minutes ahead of Millar on the road.
 Millar had none of his teammates in this group with the other contenders and was isolated.
 Recio won the stage and Delgado took overall lead of the race.
-With the race now referred to as "The stolen Vuelta', from the collusion among the Spanish speaking riders, Millar finished second overall.
+With the race now referred to as "The stolen Vuelta", because of the collusion among the Spanish-speaking riders, Millar finished second overall.
 Peugeot directeur sportif, Roland Berland, said, "It's rotten, the whole peloton was against us.
 It seems a Spaniard had to win at all costs."
 L'Équipe's Philip Bouvet stated, Millar was "the victim of a formidable Spanish coalition".
-Millar said afterwards, "I'll never return to Spain".
+Millar said afterwards, "I'll never return to Spain."
 In the television documentary on York, "The High Life", Millar criticised Berland for his handling of the situation on the road when Delgado attacked.
-Berland had been unable to negotiate support from other non Spanish speaking teams during the stage to give Millar the required support to chase down Delgado's lead.
+Berland had been unable to negotiate support from other non-Spanish-speaking teams during the stage to give Millar the required support to chase down Delgado's lead.

 In 1985 and 1986, a national team of the communist Soviet Union participated in the Vuelta.
 At the time, it was unusual for Soviet riders to participate in professional races.

-1985 also saw the participation of the first U.S. professional team sponsored by Rank-Xerox and managed by Robin Morton, the first woman to manage a men's professional cycling team.
+1985 also saw the Vuelta participation of a U.S. professional team for the first time; the team was sponsored by Rank-Xerox and managed by Robin Morton, the first woman to manage a men's professional cycling team.